 We are on the threshold of the greatest changes humanity has ever faced.

-For over five decades, journalist, author and film-maker, Dr Jeff McMullen AM, has given voice to the struggle by First Nations people in Australia and around the world, His focus is on improving education and health while addressing the fundamental human rights of First Peoples.
-In 2006 Dr Jeff McMullen was awarded an Order of Australia (AM), for service to journalism and efforts to raise awareness of economic, social and human rights issues in Australia and overseas, as well as service to charity.
+For over five decades, journalist, author and film-maker, Dr Jeff McMullen AM, has given voice to the struggle by First Nations people in Australia and around the world.
+His focus is on improving education and health while addressing the fundamental human rights of First Peoples.
+In 2006 Dr Jeff McMullen was made a Member of the Order of Australia (AM), for service to journalism and efforts to raise awareness of economic, social and human rights issues in Australia and overseas, as well as service to charity.

 Dr McMullen is a foundational Director of AIME (Australian Indigenous Mentoring Experience) and has helped grow Australia’s most successful mentoring program for Indigenous students around the country and its introduction in Africa and North America.
 He is also a Director of the Engineering Aid Australia Indigenous Summer School program.